alexmurraydesign/sean-mcanally/src/pages/index.md

 subheading: Barrister
 image: /img/example.jpg
 mainpitch:
-  title: I am a barrister with over 20 years’ experience in courts at all levels
+  title: "## I am a barrister with over 20 years’ experience in courts at all
-    in both **civil** and **criminal** cases.
-I am proud of my reputation for careful advice, thorough preparation, pragmatism and determined representation.
+    levels in both **civil** and **criminal** cases.
+I am proud of my reputation for careful advice, thorough preparation, pragmatism and determined representation."
   body: >-
     My success comes from my ability to break down complex facts and law to fully understand each case.
 I give frank, reliable, advice.
 My clients